 As RVN is a widely accepted currency, you won’t be hard pushed to find a decent exchange to get your wallet stocked up.
 Prices and fees can vary, so it’s a good idea to have a look around before you commit.
 Here are a couple of our preferred exchanges for RVN:

 - Changelly: No matter which cryptocurrency we’re after, we have a couple of exchanges we routinely hit up before trying elsewhere and Changelly is usually at the top of that list.
+Its a great place to start if you’re interested in buying RVN.
 They have a huge listing of coins (including RVN) and offer low fees and great rates.

 - Binance: Another big hitter on the exchange market, Binance is the place to go if you can’t find what you’re looking for at Changelly.